Bringing Lives Together

 Modern society has us as individuals so it is increasingly easy to forget that we are really communal tribal animals.
 We survived, squabbled, and reproduced for generations in small groups, small tribes, small communities.

-While we must honor both whether we like it or not people need people.
-It is a core human need, and the desire to connect is a fundamental drive.
+We are stuck with this modern individualism and heritage of tribes and whether we like it or not people need people.
+It is a core human need and the desire to connect is a fundamental drive.
 It is crucial to our development with potential for profound benefits on quality of life as we grow.

 It is a mutual, interactive process along the lines of going from acquaintance to friend.
 It is the process of nurturing social connections through affection and trust.
-Shared understanding and respect for a brotherhood, one that transcends interpersonal politics or disagreements between individuals.
+Shared understanding and respect for people, one that transcends interpersonal politics or disagreements between individuals.

 As a baby you were primed for and required damn near 24/7 connection.
 This 24/7 connection obviously requires something to connect to, a second party.
-Ideally a parent with some nervous system regulation, basic competence to keep baby alive and well, judgement, willingness to take action and responsibility, and mutual trust.
+Ideally a parent with some nervous system regulation, basic competence to keep baby alive and some sound judgement, willingness to take action, and tend mutual trust.
 But sole care, a second single human, while possible is largely untenable.
 So ideally at least two allowing diversity of connection and also so that each can have time and space to fully exist as their own self outside the connection, the relationship, the bond.
 Even more ideal is the multigenerational support, the close community support, the elders, the friends, the neighbors.
 All at a baseline of familial competence and roughly aligned for the good of the baby.

 Bonds That Persist